 - Timmy, as mentioned above.
 He realizes that he and Fido were responsible for the deaths of many innocents, and he even feels bad about being a Karma Houdini by using two (near) successful cover ups.

 - Mr. Theopolis, in order to create a diversion, deactivates a zombie collar in Zomcom's hall and is responsible for all ensuing deaths.
 He gets away scot-free.

 - Kids Are Cruel: The two Zomscouts, who not only bully Timmy but plan to kill him by removing Fido's collar, then being "heroes" by putting down Fido.

 - A Running Gag is that you "Can't Trust the Elderly" because they are prone to dying unexpectedly.

-- Nec Romantic: Mr. Theopolis is in love with his zombie, a still relatively fresh young woman, and does things with her that are... *cough*
+- Mr. Theopolis is in love with his zombie, a still relatively fresh young woman, and does things with her that are... *cough*

-- Also, there's a lot of romantic tension in the air between Helen and Fido, who while dead, is a lot more alive than her husband.
+- There's a lot of romantic tension in the air between Helen and Fido, who while dead, is a lot more alive than her husband.

 - Our Zombies Are Different: